 Afterwards, we will consider the worst Covid-19 vaccine side effects.

-The development of these two vaccines are quite similar, based on mRNA technology – read more about how they work.
+The development of these two vaccines is quite similar, based on mRNA technology – read more about how they work.

 Common side effects you may develop could start in the arm where you got the shot and include:

-Throughout the rest of your body following your shot with either of these vaccines you may develop:
+Throughout the rest of your body following your shot with either of these vaccines, you may develop the following:

 These side effects usually start within a day or two of getting the vaccine.
 They might feel like flu symptoms and might even affect your ability to do daily activities, but they should go away in a few days.

-The information on side effects for the Oxford Covid-19 vaccine provides some detail into how often they could happen:
+The information on side effects of the Oxford Covid-19 vaccine provides some detail into how often they could happen: